ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

 # MultiSwap Documentation
-## MultiSwap contracts are structured into two main categories:
+MultiSwap contracts are structured into two main categories:

 ## MultiSwap Contracts:
 ### FiberRouter
 - Facilitates the execution of token swaps and interacts with various DEX aggregators, such as 1inch, Uniswap, and SushiSwap.
+All user interactions go through this contract.
+Functions beginning with `swap` are called by the user on the source chain, with functions beginning with `withdraw` are called by Ferrum's node infrastructure on the destination chain.

 ### FeeDistributor
-- `FeeDistributor` is designed to handle the distribution of transaction fees collected from various operations within the MultiSwap ecosystem.
-This contract ensures that fees are allocated and disbursed accurately to various stakeholders according to predefined rules.
+- `FeeDistributor` is designed to handle the distribution of transaction fees collected from swaps.
+This contract ensures that fees are distributed to various stakeholders according to predefined allocations.
+These allocations are determined in Ferrum's backend, with on-chain signature verification for the passed amounts.

 ### Fundmanager
-- Manages the funds and provides functionalities related to fund allocations and balances.
+- Manages the funds (liquidity pool) and provides functionalities for fund management.
+Intended to mainly be called by system admin, though there is a facility for anyone to be a liquidity provider.

 ### CCTPFundmanager
-- Manages the funds received from CCTP and provides functionalities related to fund allocations and balances for CCTP Swaps.
+- Serves a similar function to the base FundManager implementation, but targetting compatability with Circle's Cross-Chain Transfer Protocol (CCTP).
+Funds are typically only held for short durations, as CCTP does not require a liquidity pool.

 ### LiquidityManagerRole**
-- The `LiquidityManagerRole` contract is a fundamental component of the MultiSwap ecosystem, designed to handle liquidity management with designated roles.
-It provides mechanisms to add or remove liquidity under strict role-based permissions, ensuring secure and efficient management of fund liquidity.
+- Handles liquidity management with designated roles.
+It provides mechanisms to add or remove liquidity under strict role-based permissions.

 ## Forge/Gas Estimation Contracts:
 ### MultiSwapForge
-- Inherits from `fiberRouter` and is primarily responsible for executing token swaps.
-It serves as a core component for initiating swap transactions.
+- Inherits from `fiberRouter` and is used only for gas estimation on the destination chain side by simulating withdrawal transactions.
+The gas consumption is then used to estimate fees for the withdraw side.

 ### ForgeFundManager
-- Inherits from `fundmanager` and is utilized for simulating withdrawal transactions to estimate gas fees associated with the withdrawal functions.
-It aids in predicting gas costs for withdrawal operations
+- Inherits from `fundManager` and serves the same as above.

 ### ForgeCCTPFundManager
-- Inherits from `CCTPFundManager` and is utilized for simulating withdrawal transactions to estimate gas fees associated with the withdrawal functions.
-It aids in predicting gas costs for withdrawal operations
+- Inherits from `CCTPFundManager` and serves the same as above.

 # FiberRouter Contract Documentation

 ## Overview
-`FiberRouter.sol` is a key component of the MultiSwap project designed for handling token swaps both within a single network and across different networks using the Cross-Chain Transfer Protocol (CCTP).
+`FiberRouter.sol` is a key component of the MultiSwap project designed for handling token swaps both within a single network and across different networks, with the possibility of using CCTP.
 This contract facilitates efficient token swapping mechanisms, manages gas fee payments, and ensures secure transaction processing through a router whitelist system.

 ## Inherits
 - Inherits `Ownable`: Ensures that administrative functions are protected and can only be accessed by the contract owner.
-- Inherits `TokenReceivable`: Enhances the contract's ability to interact with and process multiple token types securely.
+- Inherits `TokenReceivable`: Primarily aimed towards managing balances for fee-on-transfer tokens.
-- Inherits `FeeDistributor`: Allows the contract to manage and distribute transaction fees effectively.
+- Inherits `FeeDistributor`: Distributes transaction fees.

 ## Using Libraries
 - **SafeERC20 for IERC20**
   - This contract uses the `SafeERC20` library which provides safety checks when interacting with ERC20 tokens.
-These checks prevent common mistakes like failing to handle return values in token transfer operations, thereby reducing the risk of tokens getting lost or locked.
+These checks prevent common mistakes like failing to handle return values in token transfer operations.

 ## State Variables